FREE SHIPPING on orders over $75 International: over $250

 Regionality

 Exploring the differences between Raw Pu-erh tea and Green tea, let's start with the significance of their respective regions.
 Yunnan province is the cradle of Pu-erh tea.
-Its growth and production lie within a designated area, which ensures its authenticity and quality.
+Its growth and production are confined to a designated area, ensuring authenticity and quality.
 The definition for Pu-erh tea in the National Standard for Pu-erh tea Geographical Indication Product stipulates that only tea grown and processed within Yunnan can be legitimately labeled as Pu-erh.
 The province is recognized for its ancient tea trees, contributing to the unique and complex profile of this fermented tea from China.
-Yunnan's high mountainous regions with varied climate and unique terroir are critical to the cultivation of Pu-erh, shaping the distinctive character of this tea.
+Yunnan's high-altitude regions with varied climates and unique terroirs are critical to the cultivation of Pu-erh, shaping the distinctive character of this tea.

 In contrast, Green tea is not confined to a specific region but grows in many areas across China.
 Some of the most renowned include Zhejiang, Anhui, and Jiangsu.
 Each region produces different varieties of Green tea (like the famous Dragon Well from Zhejiang), each with unique local characteristics.
-The variation in growing locations results in a broad spectrum of flavors, aromas, and appearances in Green tea, providing a diverse range for consumers to explore.
+The variation in growing locations results in a broad spectrum of flavors, aromas, and appearances in Green tea, offering consumers a diverse range to explore.

 dragon well